-The New York State Education Department (NYSED) is developing a Parent Dashboard to increase transparency and make information about school performance and other school-level data easier for parents and the public to access.
+The New York State Education Department (NYSED) has developed a Parent Dashboard to increase transparency and make information about school performance and other school-level data easier for parents and the public to access.
 Information is available on all public schools including charter schools.

 These fact sheets for parents summarize and explain the final ESSA plan.
 The fact sheets are available in 15 languages.

 This brief, parent-friendly video about ESSA implementation includes information on ESSA requirements and important changes.

 Under ESSA, schools receive one of three designations: In Good Standing, Comprehensive Support and Improvement (CSI) school, or Targeted Support and Improvement (TSI).
 Districts are designated as either In Good Standing or Target Districts.
 Both CSI and TSI schools are eligible for additional support.
 When low-performing schools fail to improve, they can be placed into Receivership, and if a school in Receivership does not make Demonstrable Improvement, the school may be assigned an Independent Receiver.
 View information on School Accountability Designations and school standings, receivership, and demonstrable improvement.